 During the afternoon session children will sometimes have a short afternoon break and snack time at the discretion of their class teacher.

 The afternoon session finishes at 3.15 pm for all children.
 Parents/carers can collect their children from the EY/KS1 playground so that children are handed over to an adult to ensure their safety.
 Children in KS2 are escorted to the gate by a member of staff and parents can collect them from there.
-Please let the teacher know if your child is being collected by another adult or if they are to be collected by Busy Bees staff.
+Please let the teacher know if your child is being collected by another adult or if they are to attend our after school club 2cool4school.
+Children will only be able to go home with someone who is known to school or has been authorised by the parent and school have been informed.
+If parents do not inform a member of staff, the child will remain in school until someone can be contacted to gain permission.
+We understand this may delay the process and be an incovenience to the person collecting the child, but safeguarding of children is the highest priority.

 EY/KS1/Y3 and Y4 must be collected from school at the end of the day.
 Y5 and Y6 children may have parents' permission to go home alone.